zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zenrock-guide.md

 ### 1. Create a Workspace

 After funding your account from the faucet, it’s time to interact with zrChain.
-First, go to your workspaces (TODO - LINK) and click on the button to create your first workspace if you don’t already have one.
+First, go to your [workspaces](https://gardia.zenrocklabs.io/workspaces) and click on the button to create your first workspace if you don’t already have one.
 Sign the transaction request prompted by Keplr.

 This workspace will allow you to request keys from the keyrings.